tefkah/emacs-docs-converter/pages/Building-Emacs.md

 Compilation of the C source files in the `src` directory produces an executable file called `temacs`, also called a *bare impure Emacs*.
 It contains the Emacs Lisp interpreter and I/O routines, but not the editing commands.

-The command `temacs -l loadup`<!-- /@w --> would run `temacs` and direct it to load `loadup.el`.
+The command `temacs -l loadup` would run `temacs` and direct it to load `loadup.el`.
 The `loadup` library loads additional Lisp libraries, which set up the normal Emacs editing environment.
 After this step, the Emacs executable is no longer *bare*.

 Because it takes some time to load the standard Lisp files, the `temacs` executable usually isn’t run directly by users.
-Instead, one of the last steps of building Emacs runs the command ‘`temacs -batch -l loadup --temacs=dump-method`’<!-- /@w -->.
+Instead, one of the last steps of building Emacs runs the command ‘`temacs -batch -l loadup --temacs=dump-method`’.
 The special option `--temacs` tells `temacs` how to record all the standard preloaded Lisp functions and variables, so that when you subsequently run Emacs, it will start much faster.
 The `--temacs` option requires an argument `dump-method`, which can be one of the following:

 *   ‘`pdump`’